IBC Hello World

 When the installation succeeds, you see this message:

 # Create a Blockchain App

-Create a blockchain app with a blog module to write posts on other blockchains that contain the Hello World message (or rather Hello Mars, Hello Cosmos and Hello Earth) for an IBC module.
+Create a blockchain app with a blog module to write posts on other blockchains that contain the Hello World message.
+For this tutorial, you can write posts for the Cosmos SDK universe that contain Hello Mars, Hello Cosmos, and Hello Earth messages.

 For this simple example, create an app that contains a blog module that has a post transaction with title and text.

 After you define the logic, run two blockchains that have this module installed.

 The chains can send posts between each other using IBC.

 On the sending chain, save the

 After the transaction is acknowledged by the receiving chain, you know that the post is saved on both blockchains.